top of page

 Wednesday

-Campers will dive into Cuba’s cuisine, where we'll have fun making sweet and savory tostones, and the Cuban abuela Medianoche.
-It's a toasted sub with all the Cuban comfort you never knew you needed.
-Your kiddo will come home with one for each of you!
-Or maybe just one of you, depending on how hungry the parent at pick-up is :)
+Campers will dive into Cuba’s cuisine, where we'll have fun making sweet and savory tostones, as well as the Medianoche -- a toasted sub that will seriously change your kiddo's go-to comfort food.
+And students come home with one for each parent!
+Or maybe not, depending on how hungry mom or dad is at pick-up :)

 Thursday

 We create a killer soup that hails from Venezuela's Andean highlands: Chupe Andino.
 If the country referred to anything as soul food, this would be it.
-Chupe Andino will seriously change your child's go-to-comfort food forever.
-This ain’t your Mom's chicken soup, it’s abuelas . . . it might be better.
+Chupe Andino ain’t your mom's chicken soup . . . it’s your grandmother's (or "abuela's" in Spanish).
+And it might be better!

 Friday